 For several years now, these materials have been made available digitally and free of charge in Spanish and English, to insure maximum access for a growing number of users.
 By popular demand, we also continue to provide posters, prayer cards, and catechist certificates for sale to those who prefer to have them professionally printed.
 For the past two years, we have moved up the release date so that diocesan and parish catechetical leaders can have access to the year’s theme and artwork well before catechists and teachers break for the summer.
 These initiatives have led to increased user rates for Catechetical Sunday resources.
 It is encouraging to know that in one quarter alone the resources received 145,461 views.

 I invite everyone to make use of the materials that are offered for 2017--evangelists, catechists and teachers, parents and families, parish leadership and faith growth groups, and anyone striving to live as a missionary disciple.
-Our website also includes archived materials from past years: click here for Catechetical Sunday archives and here for Leadership Institute archives.
+Our website also includes archived materials from past years.
+On the right side of this page, you will find links to Catechetical Sunday materials from recent years.
+You can access previous Leadership Institute items from the drop-down menu on the center of this page.
 These resources can be used alone or shared in small groups for even greater enrichment.
 They may be especially helpful for those invited by their bishops to participate in the national convocation of Catholic leaders to be held in July, or those involved in the Fifth National Encuentro process of Hispanic/Latino Ministry at the parish, diocesan, regional and national levels.